 Depending on the installation location of the unit, you may not be able to control it with the remote control.
-In this case, point the remote control to the screen instead of the projector.
+In this case, point the remote control at the remote control detector of the unit or the screen.

 1 After connecting the AC power cord to the unit, plug the AC power cord into a wall outlet.